Five Species That Make Great Indoor Bonsai

 Watering: Keep moist, but do not overwater.
 These trees like to be misted every few days.

 Pruning: These plants tend to grow quickly and trimming the tips can help it to grow bushier as opposed to taller.

 Repotting: They should be repotted every other year.

 3. Chinese Elm

-Chinese elms (ulmus parvifolia) are not only great trees to grow indoors, they are among the easiest trees for bonsai beginners.
-Their fast growth, small leaves, woody trunks, and short nodes make it very easy for a beginner to grow a healthy and attractive bonsai tree, even inside a home or office.
+Chinese elms (Ulmus parvifolia) are not only great trees to grow indoors, but they are also among the easiest trees for bonsai beginners.
+Their fast growth (and highly predictable growth pattern), small leaves, woody trunks, and short nodes make it very easy for a beginner to grow a healthy and attractive bonsai tree, even inside a home or office.